26 Jul First Solo Trip | I Broke My Leg

 I squinted my eyes open.
 I was being rolled out of the surgery room in a stretcher.
 Post-op is a blur.
 All I remember is telling a nurse I felt run over by truck and being deathly exhausted.

 I was discharged from the hospital the next day after a physiotherapist deemed my use of crutches okay.
 Back at my Airbnb apartment, I stayed in bed and was fortunate to have extremely attentive and helpful Airbnb hosts.
 They carried me up and down the stairs since their three-floor apartment had no elevator.
 They paid me visits to the hospital to bring me crutches, extra clothing and most importantly—a phone charger.

-Returning to Toronto with a broken leg was easier than expected.
+My return to Toronto with a broken leg was easier than expected.
 I had wheelchair service throughout Vancouver International Airport and Toronto Pearson Airport.
 I paid an extra $20 for a seat with extra leg room on Air Transat.
 The seat didn’t actually have extra legroom.
-The two people in my row were kind of enough to sit elsewhere so that I could keep my broken foot elevated on their seats.
+The two people in my row were kind of enough to sit elsewhere so I could keep my broken foot elevated on their seats.

 There you have it.
 Two days spent exploring BC and four days in the hospital.
 Those two days were wonderful and I miss the beauty of province.
 I’m hopeful to return next Fall (perhaps move there).